 Rockingham Road Vets has been serving the local community and their pets for over 20 years.
 We pride ourselves on providing a friendly, personal service – ensuring treatments are tailored to you and your pet – after all, each pet is unique!

 We are a full service veterinary practice, and have digital x-ray and laboratory facilities on site.
 This enables us to provide you with results quickly.
-Due to being part of the Caring Vets Group means we have access to local referral and specialist services – including Orthopaedics, MRI, Laser Therapy and much more.
+Due to being part of the Caring Vets Group means we have access to local referral and specialist services – including Orthopaedics, Laser Therapy and much more.
 For you and your pet, this means less travelling time and lower costs, with the specialist service having direct access to your pet’s records.

 Rockingham Road has recently undergone a refurbishment.
 We now provide a separated dog and cat waiting area.
 Having these separate areas has dramatically reduced the stress levels for our feline patients and their owners; allowing a calmer waiting environment.
 We also use Adaptil and Feliway in our waiting rooms.
 Within these areas you will find a selection of food, toys and other goods that we feel are ideal for your furry friends.